 Enbridge’s Western Canadian gas transmission business consists of two major pipelines—the BC Pipeline and the Alliance Pipeline.

-- BC Pipeline: The 2,858-km (1,776-mile) BC Pipeline serves as the backbone for natural gas infrastructure development in British Columbia.
-Stretching from Fort Nelson to the Canada/US border, at Huntingdon-Sumas, the BC Pipeline transports about 60 percent of the natural gas produced in British Columbia, and supplies about 50 percent of natural gas demand in the American states of Washington, Oregon and Idaho.
-The BC Pipeline can transport 2.9 Bcf/d of natural gas, and consists of two systems—Transmission North (T-North) and Transmission South (T-South).
+- BC Pipeline: The 2,953-km (1,835-mile) BC Pipeline serves as the backbone for natural gas infrastructure development in British Columbia.
+Stretching from Fort Nelson to the Canada/US border, at Huntingdon-Sumas, the BC Pipeline connects the natural gas exploration and production industry with millions of customers in BC, Alberta and the U.S. Pacific Northwest.
+The BC Pipeline can transport 3.4 Bcf/d of natural gas, and consists of two systems—Transmission North (T-North) and Transmission South (T-South).

 Canadian growth projects: The BC Pipeline is in the midst of a multibillion dollar expansion program, driven by prolific natural gas supplies in the region.
 Expansions are underway at both the T-North and the T-South systems.
 These projects are all backed by long-term, reservation based contracts.